That's because Prince is approaching 6-7, tips the scales at 195 pounds and is a gifted passer with tremendous court vision.

 He's so versatile that his best sport growing up was actually soccer, which he gave up when he got into high school to concentrate on basketball.

 Prince isn't at the point just yet where he's set up any official visits, but a few schools have emerged to go check out.
-N.C.
-State, Mississippi State, Stanford, Kentucky and Memphis comprise his elite five at this point.
+One of them is clearly N.C.
+State.
+In fact, the Wolfpack may even be the leader at this point.